Gelmer Funicular

-With an incline of 106% (or 47°), Gelmerbahn was the steepest funicular in Switzerland and Europe, until the opening of the new Stoos Funicular in 2017.
+With an incline of 106% (or 47°), Gelmerbahn was the steepest funicular in Switzerland and Europe, until the opening of the new Stoosbahn funicular in 2017.
 The Handegg terminus of the line is close to the road over the Grimsel Pass.
 It is accessible by car and by an infrequent PostBus service.
 It is technically not a funicular, which has two cars that counterbalance each other, but is propelled by a winch.

 History

 The funicular was originally built to facilitate the construction of the Gelmersee, a reservoir, constructed in 1926 in order to exploit the hydroelectric resources of the area and was not opened for public use until 2001.
-The line is owned and operated by Kraftwerke Oberhasli AG (KWO) which owns the power station.
+The line is owned and operated by Kraftwerke Oberhasli AG (KWO), which owns the power station.

+Another funicular existed on the opposite side of the valley (1948-2015).

 Operation

 The line operates from the beginning of June through to mid-October, in daylight hours only.
 It has the following parameters: